anasyarn/anasyarn/README.md

 </div>
- <p class="desc">Zenfood is a multi vendor based grocery and food delivery app.
+ <h6>Zenfood is a multi vendor based grocery and food delivery app.
 Ordering food, tracking order, push notification, in-app chat feature are some of the core features.
 This app is also built with popular cross-platform framework (react-native), google-maps, firebase, push-notification, mongoDB, and node.js based backend.
-Ive worked mostly on frontend also in backed (in-some-cases) with collaboration of other developers.<b> This app is already availabe at Google Play Store.</b></p>
+Ive worked mostly on frontend also in backed (in-some-cases) with collaboration of other developers.<b> This app is already availabe at Google Play Store.</b></h6>
 </div>
 <div>
   <h3 style="text-align: center;">Zenfood Partner